 - Worn-down enamel

 - Single dental implant restoration

 - Root canal-treated teeth

-The materials used to create crowns are often selected based on the location of the tooth.
+The materials used to create tooth caps for broken teeth and other crowns are often selected based on the location of the tooth.
 Metal or porcelain fused to metal crowns are typically stronger, which makes them better suited for the less visible teeth in the back while ceramic or porcelain crowns are generally preferred for the smile zone.
 Our talented team customizes crowns to match the shape, color, and size of your teeth for a seamless and natural appearance.
 During your consultation at our Lancaster, PA practice, we will explain your choices and help you select the best dental crown for your needs and aesthetic goals.